How do I install and configure the ADSM backup client for Windows?

 During Boot and While the Computer is on

 From now on, do not turn your computer off when you leave for the day.
 Your TSM Scheduler will negotiate with the server to choose a start time for your daily backup, which will be a random time between 5 PM and 5 AM.
+(Energy saving tip: If you turn your computer off for weekends, and leave it on all week for backups, that will save half of the energy.)
 If you are backing up a laptop that you take home at night, send email to firstname.lastname@example.org and request that it be put on the daytime backup schedule for laptops.
 If your computer is on the daytime backup schedule, your TSM Scheduler will negotiate with the server to choose a start time for your daily backup, which will be a random time between 12 noon and 1 PM, presumably while you are at lunch.

 After Each Backup